oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 Annotations MAY be embedded within their target, or specified separately, e.g. as part of a different schema, and specify a path to their target model element.
 The latter situation is referred to as *targeting* in the remainder of this section.
-In this subsection, an annotation is said to be *hosted* by its target, unless that target is another annotation, in which case it is hosted by that annotation's target, and so on.

 If the value of an annotation is expressed dynamically with a path expression, the path evaluation rules for this expression depend on the model element by which the annotation is hosted.
-More precisely, this subsection defines:
-- An annotation embedded within or targeting another annotation or a collection, record or property value of another annotation is hosted by the same model element as that other annotation.
+In this subsection, an annotation is said to be *hosted* by its target, unless that target is another annotation or a collection, record or property value of another annotation, in which case it is hosted by the same model element that also hosts that other annotation.
-- An annotation embedded within or targeting another kind of model element is hosted by that model element.

 For annotations hosted by an entity container, the path is evaluated starting at the entity container, i.e. an empty path resolves to the entity container,